ankane/kms_encrypted/guides/Vault.md

 ## Key Rotation

-To manually rotate keys, use:
+To rotate master keys, use:

 ```sh
 vault write -f transit/keys/my-key/rotate
 ```

-and run
+New data will be encrypted with the new master key version.
+To encrypt existing data with new master key version, run:

 ```ruby
 User.find_each do |user|
   user.rotate_kms_key!
 end
 ```

+Use [easy rotation](Easy-Rotation.md) if you want to switch keys.

 ## Testing